kofemann/ms-nfs41-client/cygwin/README.bintarball.txt

   to be installed.

 - Watching network traffic:
+  - Use $ /sbin/msnfs41client watch_nfs_traffic # to watch the
+  NFS network traffic

-  WireShark has a command line tool called "tshark", which can be used to see NFSv4 traffic.
+  - WireShark has a command line tool called "tshark", which can be used to see NFSv4 traffic.
 As NFSv4 uses RPC you have to filter for RPC, and the RPC filter automatically identifies NFSv4 traffic on it's RPC id.
   Example for Windows:
   (for NFSv4 default TCP port "2049", replace "2049" with the desired port if you use a custom port ; use "ipconfig" to find the